FMPM711 Procurement Procedure

 JCU has an obligation to ensure procurement processes, activities and documentation demonstrate accountability and compliance with the current Queensland Procurement Policy as updated from time to time.

-This procedure applies to all JCU staff (including adjuncts) and students (full time, part time, temporary and casual) when conducting business on behalf of JCU.
+This procedure applies to all JCU staff (including adjuncts) and students (full-time, part-time, temporary and casual) when conducting business on behalf of JCU.
+It also applies to Contractors or Consultants who are procuring goods and services on behalf of JCU.

 This procedure does not extend to the provision or securing of grants, engagement of staff members on the JCU payroll, or acquisition, disposal of Real Property interests and market-led proposals and projects which are covered by the Queensland Government Project Analysis Framework.